Md-Hiccup/Crypto-Calc/README.md

 ## 💻 Installation steps

-1. Download the zip
+1. Download the zip or Clone the repo.
     - git clone https://github.com/Md-Hiccup/Crypto-Calc.git
 2. Go to [chrome://extensions/](chrome://extensions/)
 3. Enable the **Developer Mode** on top right.
-4. Load the code using "Load unpacked" on chrome://extensions (top left)
+4. Load the code Crypto-Cacl/chrome-extension/ using "Load unpacked" on chrome://extensions (top left)
 5. From extension Pin the "Crypto-Calc"